Department of Health and Social Care

 • appropriate levels of communication – written, oral and visual

-In addition to the development of a range of transferable skills, learners will engage with the Development and Career Plan (DCP) which encourages reflection on career aspiration, and target setting to help achieve academic and career goals.
-The DCP eportfolio allows learners to collect evidence of the things that they achieve during their studies that promote their employability.
+In addition to the development of a range of transferable skills, learners will engage with the Development and Career Plan (DCP) which encourages reflection on career aspiration and target setting to help achieve academic and career goals.
+The DCP e-portfolio allows learners to collect evidence of the things that they achieve during their studies that promote their employability

-Curriculum Design (YEARS 2-4)
+22. Curriculum Design

 It is acknowledged that health and social care provision is stretched beyond any previous estimates, with commentators emphasising that the UK National Health Service (NHS) is no longer “fit for the purpose for which it was designed” (Baggott, 2011, p10).
 For instance, the management and care of an ageing population with complex health and social care needs, changes in expectations and technologies, and challenges to resources from workforce shortages and funding, all contribute to services which are overstretched.